foundry-rs/foundry/cli/README.md

         --ffi
             enables the FFI cheatcode
     -v, --verbosity
-            Verbosity mode of EVM output as number of occurences of the `v` flag (-v, -vv, -vvv, etc.)
+            Verbosity mode of EVM output as number of occurrences of the `v` flag (-v, -vv, -vvv, etc.)
                 3: print test trace for failing tests
                 4: always print test trace, print setup for failing tests
                 5: always print test trace and setup